Apricot (Dwarf) Growing Guide

-Best grown against a sheltered south-facing wall in cool climates.
+Best grown against a sheltered south-facing wall in the cooler climates.
 Elsewhere apricots need full sun to limit disease and produce high quality fruit.

 Yes, but it is important to choose varieties known to grow well in your area to reduce risk of losing blooms to spring freezes.
 Cold damage to apricot blossoms is a major limiting factor in where they can be successfully grown.

-Feed with balanced organic fertilizer in early spring.
+Feed with balanced organic fertiliser in early spring.
 Keep the area beneath apricots mulched with wood chips, straw, or another mulch that helps maintain soil moisture.

 Corridors within the orchard that are planted with clovers and other legumes contribute to soil fertility and attract pollinators.